-16. U. T. Austin: Acceptance of Gift from Dr. Nasser I.
+16. U. T. Austin: Recommendation to Accept Gift to Establish the Clyde E. Lee Endowed Professorship in Transportation Engineering in the College of Engineering.--

-Al-Rashid, Riyadh, Saudi Arabia, and Establishment of the Clyde E. Lee Endowed Professorship in Transportation Engineering in the College of Engineering.-Approval was given to accept a \$100,000 gift from Dr. Nasser I. Al-Rashid, Riyadh, Saudi Arabia, and to establish the Clyde E. Lee Endowed Professorship in Transportation Engineering in the Department of Civil Engineering, College of Engineering, at The University of Texas at Austin.
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Vice Chancellor for Asset Management, and President Berdahl that a \$100,000 gift from Dr. Nasser I. Al-Rashid, Riyadh, Saudi Arabia, be accepted to establish the Clyde E. Lee Endowed Professorship in Transportation Engineering in the Department of Civil Engineering, College of Engineering, at U. T. Austin.